 or maybe fix IPv6 answering of pkg.pfsense.org :)

-#13 Updated by Nicola Bressan about 3 years ago
+#13 Updated by Nicola Bressan over 3 years ago

 Chris Buechler wrote:

 IPv6 works just fine on pkg.pfsense.org.
 You're not hitting the issue here, please start a forum thread to discuss.